cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 *Continuous integration* (CI) helps you automate the integration of code changes into your project.
-The CI server verifies the correctness of changes, triggering tools such as unit tests, linters, or typecheckers.
+The CI server verifies the correctness of changes, triggering tools such as unit tests, linters, or type checkers.
 GitHub displays Pull Requests with a green tick if they pass CI, and with a red x if the CI pipeline failed.